How to Potty Train a Yorkie

 There are several methods you can use to potty train your Yorkie, including crate training, paper training, and outdoor training.

-1. Crate Training: Crate training is a popular method of potty training that involves confining your Yorkie to a crate when you are unable to supervise them.
+1. Crate Training: Crate training is a popular method of potty training that involves confining your Yorkie to a dog pen or crate when you are unable to supervise them.
 The crate should be large enough for your pup to stand up, turn around, and lie down comfortably.
 Dogs instinctively avoid going potty where they sleep, so crate training can help your Yorkie learn to hold it until you take them outside.
 Be sure to take your pup outside to go potty immediately after you let them out of the crate.

 2. Paper Training: Paper training involves creating a designated area in your home where your Yorkie can go potty on a newspaper or pee pad.
 This method is useful if you live in an apartment or have limited access to the outdoors.
 Start by placing a pee pad in a small, confined area, such as a bathroom or laundry room, and gradually expand the area as your Yorkie gets better at using the pad.
 Be sure to praise your pup and offer treats when they use the pad to reinforce good behavior.